 - DevOps is definitely here to stay.
 In a recent survey 94% of the respondents in IT, DevOps and the business said that they were engaged in DevOps.

-- DevOps is about a lot more than just software development.
+- DevOps is about a lot more than just software development and tools.
 It encompasses the full lifecycle of IT services, including business analysis, testing, deployment, and operations.
 The DevOps community is vibrant and growing, continually developing its ideas.

 - The itSMF movement didn’t answer my call to engage with DevOps, but individual ITSM practitioners did.
 Hence ITSM hasn’t ignored DevOps, as witnessed by the growing number of articles, blogs, and presentations on DevOps and ITSM/ITIL.